BT Full Fibre Broadband Coverage Map – FTTP Rollout Map & Schedule

 How Many Homes Can Currently Get BT Full Fibre?

-As at March 2023, 10 million UK homes can access BT Full Fibre services.
-Packages start from just £29.99 a month (reduced from £34.99p/m) for BT Full Fibre 100Mbps speeds.
+As at September 2023, just over 11 million UK homes can access BT Full Fibre services.
+Packages start from just £30.99 a month for BT Full Fibre 150Mbps speeds.
 Areas covered include parts of Birmingham, Bristol, Edinburgh, Leeds, Liverpool, Swansea & Salisbury to name but a few.
 A new Government target of over 85% Gigabit broadband coverage by the year 2030 has recently been set as part of a £15bn investment programme.
 Openreach is hiring more than 2,500 new engineers over the next year in a bid to help the Government achieve this.
-Openreach has also set its own ambitious plan to deliver full fibre broadband to 25 million homes & businesses by December 2026.
+Openreach has also set its own ambitious plan to rollout full fibre broadband to 25 million homes & businesses by December 2026.

 BT Full Fibre 500

-In the latest BT sale, BT Full Fibre 500 has been reduced from £44.99 a month to £34.99 a month.
-With no setup fees to pay, this generates a saving of up to £269.99 over the contract.
+In the latest BT sale, BT Full Fibre 500 is priced at £42.99 a month for the duration of the 24-month contract, saving £120.
 This package provides average 500Mbps downstream speeds, together with the new BT Smart Hub, Norton Security and BT Parental Controls for online safety.
 No landline phone service is included, but this can be added during sign-up if required.

 BT Full Fibre 900